0xflux/Wyrm/Milestones.md

 1) [ ] BUG: https://github.com/0xflux/Wyrm/issues/3
 2) [x] `reg add`, `reg query`, `reg delete`
 3) [ ] .env migrated to the profile TOML
-4) [ ] Consider deprecating the sleep in `listener` and moving it to the `implant` section instead
-5) [x] `rm` command
+4) [x] `rm` command
-6) [x] Improve formatting of output of running `ps`
+5) [x] Improve formatting of output of running `ps`
-7) [ ] Add configurable setting to the profile for stomping the compile data of the binary (IMAGE_FILE_HEADER.TimeDateStamp).
+6) [ ] Add configurable setting to the profile for stomping the compile data of the binary (IMAGE_FILE_HEADER.TimeDateStamp).
 The C2 can run this on the binary; maybe build as a separate lib and include, or just a separate module.
-8) [ ] Output data as JSON so it is ingestible into ELK etc perhaps from the C2 or a db export option?
+7) [ ] Output data as JSON so it is ingestible into ELK etc perhaps from the C2 or a db export option?
-9) [ ] Does the inner enum appear in the strings?
+8) [ ] Does the inner enum appear in the strings?
 Final OPSEC review on binary indicators to make sure nothing is introduced in this version.

 ### 0.5